Warning: This work has been rated 16+ for violence and mature content.

-Chelsea relaxed into the sofa.
+Chelsea relaxed on the sofa.
 She didn’t know what to expect.
 It was just a boring video of ballerinas dancing.
 Nothing interesting.
-Maybe the school shut down.
+Maybe the school had shut down.
 Who knew?

 In fact, it was so boring, she felt herself drifting off to sleep…

 Chelsea hazily opened her eyes.
 Pale moonlight was streaming into the living room.
 The TV screen was blank.

 A silhouette was standing next to the cou-

 Chelsea jolted up from her position.
 She squinted at the figure.
 Some time later, her vision registered in the moonlight and she found that she was looking at a little girl in a ballerina tutu.
 Only, there was blood caking her sk-

 Why was the girl bleeding?